 Castle Gardens and Maria Sibylla Merian Garden: admission free

-Our tip: Free admission to all museums with ⇒ NÜRNBERG CARD + FÜRTH
+Free admission with your NÜRNBERG CARD + FÜRTH

 A visit of the Deep Well is only possible with a guided tour (German language)!

 April - September: from 9.30 am - 5.30 pm every half hour